nussfuellung/paradigma-homeassistant/README.md

 > [!IMPORTANT]
-> **If you already tried to add your heating system with YAML, make sure to remove old files.
+> **If you already tried to add your heating system with YAML, make sure to remove all old files.
 Otherwise the system may block Modbus communication.**